-- their assessments are objective and balanced, statements are accurate and evidence-based, and recommendations realistic and clearly targeted; - when drafting the report, they will acknowledge clearly where changes in the desired direction are known to be taking place already;
+- their assessments are objective and balanced, statements are accurate and evidence-based, and recommendations realistic and clearly targeted; - when drafting the report, they will acknowledge clearly where changes in the desired direction are known to be taking place already; - the wording, inclusive of the abbreviations used, considers the audience as identified in Art.
+2.1 above.

-17 Same as above